 Common face mask mistakes

-It has been nearly a year since we’ve had to adapt to a pandemic-ridden world, so popping on a face mask before leaving our homes has become second nature.
+It has been more than a year since we’ve had to adapt to a pandemic-ridden world, so popping on a face mask before leaving our homes has become second nature.
 Needless to say, many of us think we’re experts at mask-wearing by now.
 But if you’re still chucking your mask into your bag when you take it off for a meal, or secretly reusing disposable masks, it’s high time to change these bad habits.
 Take note of these common face mask mistakes so you don’t continue to compromise health and safety unknowingly.

 1. Washing & reusing your disposable mask